pbs-assess/git-course/README.md

  - Go to [https://raw.githubusercontent.com/andrew-edwards/git-workshop/master/.gitconfig](https://raw.githubusercontent.com/andrew-edwards/git-workshop/master/.gitconfig)

  - Right-click anywhere on the main text, Save-As, and save it in your equivalent of **C:\Users\edwardsand\** (where you replace **edwardsand** with the username you use to log in to your computer).
-I think that's the defaul place, it's where I found it on on my computer.
+I think that's the default place, it's where I found it on on my computer.

  - Open **C:\Users\edwardsand\.gitconfig** in a text editor and change the name and email address at the top from Chris's to yours.